It’s Time To Reclaim The Net

 Online harassment has become a frequent topic in feminist discussions lately, as more and more people receive abusive comments on social media.
-It’s no surprise that more often than not these comments are directed at women, especially when women are speaking up for gender equality.
-While this situation might be located on social media as it happens IRL, it’s origins go MUCH deeper into our society stemming from a very real dislike of women – also known as misogyny.
+It’s no surprise that more often than not these comments are directed at women, especially women who are speaking up for gender equality.
+While this situation might be located on social media and other online spaces, it’s origins reflect a very real culture in our society of objectifying and disregarding women – also known as misogyny.

 Online harassment is not a new phenomenon, but it is growing, and what’s worse it is starting to become an accepted feature of our society.
 Women have begun to expect some level of abuse when expressing their opinion in an online forum.
 We call the harassers ‘trolls’ which dehumanises the abuse making it easier to dismiss and ignore.
 But it’s time to recognise this issue as a form of violence against women.
 Though it’s easy to forget when reading from a screen, these comments are coming from real people, and they should be held accountable.